w33ble/rover-introspect/README.md

-# Apollo Rover Introspect Action
+# Apollo Rover Introspection Action

+This is a hopefully temporary fork of DanielSinclair's [rover-introspect](https://github.com/DanielSinclair/rover-introspect).

 A GitHub Action to introspect a server and save the schema using the Apollo [Rover CLI](https://www.apollographql.com/docs/rover/).